department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 <div class="va-introtext">

-If you have a disability and you’re currently in predischarge status, you can file a claim for disability benefits 90 to 180 days before any of these changes to your status:
+If you have a disability and you’re currently in pre-discharge status, you can file a claim for disability benefits 180 to 90 days before any of these changes to your status:

 </div>